 By Hungry Bark | June 18, 2020

-Before you feed your dog blueberries, here are a few helpful tips.
+Before you begin feeding your dog blueberries, here are 7 helpful tips to get you started.

-- Introduce blueberries to your dog slowly so you do not upset their stomach.
+- Introduce blueberries to your dog slowly, so it doesn’t upset their stomach.

 - Rinse them thoroughly before you feed them to your dog to remove any pesticide residue.